 IT certifications will probably help you weed out the absolutely hopeless to the probably hopeful prospect – and that’s about it.
 When it comes out to actual job relevance I found certifications to be largely useless.
 Experience, on the other hand, can be tremendously valuable.
 I will take someone who knows the ins and outs of a Networking OS (ie, Cisco IOS) and Linux – over someone who has certification any day of the week.

 When I wrote my previous article on Cloudflare, and how it craps all over my daily internet browsing and possibly millions of others, most of the responses I got was skepticism with a healthy dose of justification.
-Either, it’s my fault for being born and living in a country which is not on the favorable […]
+Either, it’s my fault for being born and living in a country that is not on the favorable […]

 After reading Arstechnica’s excellent article on internet infrastructure and what goes on behind the scene to bring the internet to your home, I have a newfound respect for all the ISPs I have used in the past and the ISP business I am running now.
 Most of the stuff mentioned in the Ars article is […]